 Treatments for toe pain and injuries vary and may include shoe inserts, padding, taping, medicines, injections, and in some cases, surgery.
 If you believe that you have broken a toe, please see a podiatrist as soon as possible.

-If you have any questions please feel free to contact our offices located in Bangor, Brodheadsville, and Bethlehem, PA .
+If you have any questions please feel free to contact our offices located in Bangor, Gilbert, and Bethlehem, PA .
 We offer the newest diagnostic tools and technology to treat your foot and ankle needs.